amosproj/amos2022ss06-idunion-blockchain-dashboard/data/ledger/README.md

 ## Node information

 > **_Disclaimer:_** This section is still under construction.
-Eventually, it will display the JSON file structure of the most important ledger data based on this [file](https://github.com/amosproj/amos2022ss06-idunion-blockchain-dashboard/blob/15-list-all-available-data/data/ledger/analyze.json).
+Eventually, it will display the JSON file structure of the most important ledger data based on the analyzed JSON [file](https://github.com/amosproj/amos2022ss06-idunion-blockchain-dashboard/blob/15-list-all-available-data/data/ledger/analyze.json).

 <details>
 <summary>0</summary>